 Variables

-Variables in PHP are represented by a dollar sign followed by the name of the variable.
+in PHP are represented by a dollar sign followed by the name of the variable.

 The variable name is case-sensitive.
 Variable names follow the same rules as other labels in PHP.
 A valid variable name starts with a letter or underscore, followed by any number of letters, numbers, or underscores.
 As a regular expression, it would be expressed thus: '[a-zA-Z_\x7f-\xff][a-zA-Z0-9_\x7f-\xff]*'

 Note: For our purposes here, a letter is a-z, A-Z, and the ASCII characters from 127 through 255 (0x7f-0xff).